Sleep Medicine Billing Services in Ohio

 Every OH payer has specific rules for sleep medicine claims.
 Here's how we navigate them.

-Medical Mutual of Ohio / Anthem processes the largest share of Ohio commercial sleep medicine claims.
+Medical Mutual of Ohio (statewide) and Anthem BCBS processes the largest share of Ohio commercial sleep medicine claims.
 We know their OH specific fee schedules, prior authorization requirements for sleep medicine procedures, and their appeal timelines when claims are denied.
 A split-night study (diagnostic portion followed by CPAP titration) bills as 95811 only if the diagnostic portion meets minimum criteria — typically 2+ hours of recording with an AHI above threshold.

-Ohio Medicaid Sleep Medicine Billing
+Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles) Sleep Medicine Billing

-Medicare (CGS Administrators) Sleep Medicine Coverage
+Medicare (CGS Administrators (Jurisdiction 15)) Sleep Medicine Coverage

 Denial Prevention for Ohio Sleep Medicine